AdvPythonFS25/mobile-health-reporter/README.md

 # Target Users
 Sun Bus Team (healthcare providers and analysts who require streamlined and up-to-date reports from mobile dermatology screenings), as well as other mobile clinics who can modify and use the tool for their benefit.

+# What you need to run this program
+Python installed (version 3.7+ recommended).

+The required CSV files (found in data) EHR_clinic_data.csv
+MUA_DATA_2025.csv
+US_City_County_Data.csv

+The required library installed: pandas

 # Authors
 Refer to member.txt file.